Last Modified: 02 Apr 2015

 To avoid disappointment we have outlined (where applicable) some important information on some of the major museums and attractions in Europe.
 Some of our groups have experienced long lines of up to four hours to visit some of the major sights, while some sights are so popular they are booked out completely months in advance, making it impossible for you or your leader to arrange a visit while you are on the trip.
 Please note that many museums and attractions in Europe are closed on Mondays or Tuesdays.
 We recommend you carefully consider which sites and museums you are going to want to visit and that you do some research and make your reservations in advance where possible.
 If applicable we've given you information in the day-to-day itinerary which outlines which day of the trip is a suitable time to make your reservations, as well as any other information that may help with planning your visit.

-The Euro (EUR) is the official currency in the following destinations: Andorra, Austria, Belgium, Cyprus, Estonia, Finland, France, Germany, Greece, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Montenegro, the Netherlands, Portugal, Slovakia, Slovenia, Spain.
+The Euro (EUR) is the official currency in the following destinations: Andorra, Austria, Belgium, Cyprus, Estonia, Finland, France, Germany, Greece, Ireland, Italy, Kosovo, Latvia, Lithuania, Luxembourg, Malta, Montenegro, the Netherlands, Portugal, Slovakia, Slovenia, Spain.
 All other European countries still have their own national currencies.

 The most convenient and cheapest way to acquire money is via an Automated Teller Machine (ATM) or Bancomat as they are often referred to.
 Check with your bank in advance concerning the suitability of your account / card overseas and any international fees that will be applied.